Prep a baking sheet with two layers of aluminum foil. The first layer should fit the sheet tightly. The second layer can just lay on top.

 Grilling Wings on a Gas Grill

-Before you dive into a bunch of fancy sauces and marinades, learn the art of grilling wings with this simple grilled chicken wings recipe.
-Buy about 5 pounds of wings, either whole or separated.
+Before you dive into all of the sauces and marinades, learn the basics of grilling wings on a gas grill with this easy how-to.

-If you bought whole wings, cut them up into smaller pieces.
-You’ll be cutting through two joints.
+If you bought whole wings, cut them up into smaller pieces, cutting through two joints.
 Cut through the joint that connects to the wing tip first.
 Discard the tip.
-Then cut the wing in half through the other joint, which is between the middle section and the drummette.
+Then cut the wing in half through the other joint, between the middle section and the drummette.

-Put the wings on the baking sheet and cover them with a light coating of oil.
+Put the wings on the baking sheet and apply a light coating of oil.
 Season both sides with salt, pepper and onion powder.

 Cook the wings for about 20 minutes, turning them every 5 minutes.
-Check the internal temperature with a digital meat thermometer.
-Poultry needs to be cooked to 165°F.
+Be sure to check internal temperatures.
+Chicken should be cooked to 165°F.